Usage statistics by district and region - reported by the Texas State Library and Archives Commission (TSLAC)

 What will I need to retrieve my usage statistics?

-What if I don't know my 6-digit district or 9-digit campus TEA-ID number?Search for it on AskTED.
+What if I do not know my 6-digit or 9-digit TEA-ID number?Search for it on AskTED.

 Comma-Delimited Files?
 What's That?